Boettner-eric/Alfred/readme.md

 # Alfred

-I have been an Alfred power user for the last few years and I use these workflows almost everyday.
-In an effort to reorganize and refactor I have decided to open source my workflows and create git managed releases for easy installation and updates.
-If you have any questions or suggestions feel free to open an issue or pull request.
+This is a collection of alfred workflows that I have written to speed up my daily productivity.
+Feel free to create an issue or open a pull request.

 ## Workflows